openath/athlib/docs/source/eventcodes.rst

 -----------
 If we are exporting the data from an online entry system, or the results of a meeting, we want to use common codes, so that the 400m is always represented the same way.

-A wise computer scientist once said "There are only two hard problems in computer science - cache invalidation and naming things".
+    | *There are only two hard problems in computer science - cache invalidation and naming things*
+    | *- Phil Karlton*

 Never mind the first one - it's really hard to pick names.
 Especially, it's hard to pin down the word "Event".
 BY popular consensus we are calling these things "event codes".

 If you are looking at a programme, the "U13 Girls High Jump first round, Sat 10:35" is more of an "event", in the sense of "something that happens at a point in time".
 We might call the latter 'CompEvent' or 'ProgEvent' (to be discussed)